bford21/beautiful-jekyll/_posts/2017-10-20-MoneroMining.md

 		xhttp.send();
 	}
 </script>

-Monero (XMR) is a cryptocurrency focused around privacy, decentralization and scalability.
-It was created in April of 2014 and has since seen a huge uptick in adoption.
 The current price of Monero based on data retrieved from the CryptoCompare API is <p id="XMRprice"></p>

 I discovered an interesting service today that allows you to embed a Monero Javascript miner into your own webpage.